 If you have been invited to a full assessment day comprising both a McKinsey PST and formal interviews, the dress code should be business formal.
 In other words, you are expected to wear a suit for women and a suit and a tie for men.

 In this situation, a dark or grey suit with a white shirt and a red or blue tie (for men) would be considered appropriate.
+To learn more, you can read our in-depth article on the consulting dress code for men and women.

-If in doubt, you can ask your McKinsey HR representative about the dress code for the assessment session you are attending.
+If in doubt, you can also ask your McKinsey HR representative about the dress code for the assessment session you are attending.
 If you do not manage to get an answer to your question on time, your safest bet is to wear a suit and a tie as this can hardly be held against you.

 The IGotAnOffer team